Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 2. Platform connectivity:
    * **Environment**: can be an existing environment or one that will be created by the installation procedure
-        * **Referenced Environments**: you can choose list of existing environments that have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security.
+        * **Referenced Environments**: choose from existing environments that have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security
    * **Team**: can be an existing team or one that will be created by the installation procedure
    * **Service account**: can be an existing service account (from platform or Enterprise Marketplace).
 The installation procedure creates a service account that can be used only with Enterprise Marketplace.
 If you choose an existing service account, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the Amplify platform.
 If you choose to create one, the generated private and public keys will be provided.

 3. Graylog API Security configuration setup options:
-   * **Namespace**: can be an existing namespace or new one that will be created by the installation procedure in the Kubernetes cluster.
+   * **Namespace**: can be an existing namespace or a new one that will be created by the installation procedure in the Kubernetes cluster
-   * **Graylog API Security URL**: the URL for Graylog.
+   * **Graylog API Security URL**: the URL for Graylog
-   * **Username**: the username for Graylog API Security.
+   * **Username**: the username for Graylog API Security
-   * **Password**: the password for specified user.
+   * **Password**: the password for the specified user
-   * **Base path segment length**: the number of base path segments that agent will use to correlate monitored API from Graylog to Managed API in existing environments.
+   * **Base path segment length**: the number of base path segments that the agent will use to correlate monitored APIs from Graylog to Managed APIs in existing environments.
 Default to `2`.

 4. Traceability module connectivity:
-   * Traceability Agent protocol (Lumberjack (tcp) by default recommended for production environment or HTTPs recommended for testing purpose), select between `Lumberjack`, or `HTTPS`
+   * Traceability Agent protocol (Lumberjack (tcp) by default recommended for production environment or HTTPs recommended for testing purpose), select between `Lumberjack` or `HTTPS`

-Once you have answered all questions, the agent installation performs the following operations
+Once you have answered all questions, the agent installation performs the following operations:

 * The Amplify Marketplace resources are created/updated.
-* If you chose, a new Amplify Platform Service Account is created and public/private key-pair is generated.
+* If chose, a new Amplify Platform service account is created and public/private key-pair is generated.
-* If you chose, a new namespace is created in the kubernetes cluster.
+* If chose, a new namespace is created in the Kubernetes cluster.
-* The kubernetes secret with key pair for Amplify Platform Service Account is created in the selected namespace.
+* The Kubernetes secret with key pair for Amplify Platform service account is created in the selected namespace.
-* The kubernetes secret with Graylog authentication config is created in the selected namespace.
+* The Kubernetes secret with Graylog authentication config is created in the selected namespace.
-* The agent helm override file is generated.
+* The agent Helm override file is generated.

 The current directory will contain the following files after the agent installation is completed: